Human Crossing: Anime

 The series was adapted into a 13-episode anime in 2003 by A.C.G.T and produced by OB Planning.
-Directed by Issei Kume, it was broadcast on TV Tokyo between April 5, 2003 and June 28, 2003.
+Directed by Issei Kume, it was broadcast on TV Tokyo between April 5, 2003, and June 28, 2003.
 It was licensed by Geneon in 2004.
 Each episode is a separate story of little relevance to each other.
-The anime is released in France by Kaze, and in Taiwan by Muse Communication.
+The anime is released in France by Kazé, and in Taiwan by Muse Communication.

 The anime uses two pieces of theme song.
 "REVENGE ~Asu e no Chigai~" by Nana Katase is the opening theme, while "Believing" by Aki Asahina is the ending theme.

 Geneon released a set of four DVDs for Human Crossing.
 They released the first DVD, Human Crossing - The 25th Hour on February 8, 2005, the second DVD, Human Crossing, Vol. 2: The Cicadas of Winter on April 26, 2005, the third DVD, Human Crossing, Vol. 3: Message in White on June 28, 2005, and the fourth and final DVD, Human Crossing, Vol. 4: Instructor's Rain on August 30, 2005.
 On March 13, 2007, Geneon released Human Crossing: Complete Brick Pack, which contains all four DVDs of the anime.

-Maiden Japan has now licensed the anime series.
+Maiden Japan has licensed the anime series.